AGRINFO AGRINFO logo

 Summary

-The European Commission has launched a public consultation on its intention to renew the protocol implementing the EU’s Sustainable Fisheries Partnership Agreement (SFPA) with Mauritania.
+The European Commission proposes to negotiate a new implementing protocol to the EU’s Sustainable Fisheries Partnership Agreement (SFPA) with Mauritania.
 The current protocol will expire in November 2026.

-EU and Mauritania Fisheries Partnership Agreement – EU public consultation
+EU and Mauritania Fisheries Partnership Agreement – opening of negotiations

 Update

-The European Commission has launched a public consultation on its intention to renew the protocol implementing the EU’s Sustainable Fisheries Partnership Agreement (SFPA) with Mauritania.
+The European Commission proposes to negotiate a new implementing protocol to the EU’s Sustainable Fisheries Partnership Agreement (SFPA) with Mauritania.
 The current protocol will expire in November 2026.

 Impacted Products